plasmodic/ecto/doc/source/introduction/cells.rst

 The verbosity is a feature of ecto, in that each cell exposes as much information as it can to the :ref:`ectosphere`.
-At runtime, ecto may ask the cell for documentation, types, and symantics.
-These features are what enable the typesafety in a graph of cells, or autocompletion from an :ref:`ipython context <ipython>`.
+At runtime, ecto may ask the cell for documentation, types, and semantics.
+These features are what enable the type-safety in a graph of cells, or auto-completion from an :ref:`ipython context <ipython>`.

 .. _examination-cell: